shellpwn-in/S.H.E.L.L-CTF-2022/web/Doc Holder/README.md

 Key points of challenge
-- So we need to upload a pdf file which looks as if pdf but actually is not.
+- So we need to upload a pdf file which looks as if pdf with eyes but actually is not.
 - And a statement inferno overwrite (actual move name is inferno overdrive) is my favourite move.
 Here over is hint for right to left overwrite character.

+Here comes the concept of right-to-left-overwrite character.

-Combining above observation and making file with name as depicted below and ploading file with name like gives you the flag :-
+Combining above observation and making file with name as depicted below and uloading file with name like gives you the flag :-
 - shell.<right to left overide charater>fdp  ----> shell.‮fdp